How To Pass the Life Insurance Exam

 This is why it’s important to enroll in & complete one of our comprehensive prelicensing insurance courses, so that you’re prepared for the insurance exam questions you might encounter on your state insurance exam.

-What kind of questions do they ask on the insurance license exam?
+What kind of questions do they ask on the life insurance exam?

-All of the insurance exam questions are multiple-choice (usually 4 choices).
+All of the life or health insurance exam questions are multiple choice (usually 4 choices).
 There are no fill-ins (no need to memorize) and no essay type questions.

-A multiple-choice insurance exam will usually test heavily on definitions (terminology) and numbers (typically number of days).
+A multiple choice insurance exam will usually test heavily on definitions (terminology) and numbers (typically number of days, etc.).

 The insurance exam is drawn from a large pool of questions, randomized and delivered one at a time.
 Therefore it’s crucial to understand the concepts of the reading content.
 Be prepared for misleading and “tricky” questions especially with those question that use “EXCEPT” at the end of the question.

-Students report that about 1/3 of the exam questions are terminology questions, 1/3 are number/day questions, and 1/3 are questions where you have to apply the knowledge to reason through a practical situation (story problems – usually short).
-Be on the lookout for additional information in the questions that’s only there to throw you off.
+Students report that about 1/3 of the exam questions are terminology questions, 1/3 are number of days questions, and 1/3 are questions where you have to apply the knowledge to reason through a practical situation (story problems – usually short).
+Be on the lookout for additional information in the questions that’s only there to throw you off, such as the use of "EXCEPT".

 In the United States, there are 3 primary state insurance exam providers that you will schedule your insurance exam with, depending on which state you want to test for: